 There are different ways in which you can approach this.
 However, it seems many chess coaches struggled in the beginning.
 If you ask me, I’d recommend the system which my first chess coach used.

-He opened the board put two rooks (from the same color) and the two kings and asked me to check-mate him.
+He opened the board put two rooks (of the same color) and the two kings and asked me to check-mate him.

 Then he took a queen and the two kings and asked me to do it again.